apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump trades continue to rally as his odds improve**
+**Battleground states rush to count ballots after mostly smooth Election Day vote**

-You can read more about it [here](https://www.forexlive.com/news/trump-trades-continue-to-rally-as-his-odds-improve-20241106/).
+You can read more about it [here](https://www.cnn.com/2024/11/06/politics/battleground-states-vote-count-ballots/index.html).

 ## Requirements
 - Python 3.8